digitalocean/terraform-provider-digitalocean/docs/resources/kubernetes_cluster.md

   - `tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.
   - `labels` - (Optional) A map of key/value pairs to apply to nodes in the pool.
 The labels are exposed in the Kubernetes API as labels in the metadata of the corresponding [Node resources](https://kubernetes.io/docs/concepts/architecture/nodes/).
 * `tags` - (Optional) A list of tag names to be applied to the Kubernetes cluster.
+* `maintenance_policy` - (Optional) A block representing the cluster's maintenance window.
+Updates will be applied within this window.
+If not specified, a default maintenance window will be chosen. `auto_upgrade` must be set to `true` for this to have an effect.
+  - `day` - (Required) The day of the maintenance window policy.
+May be one of "monday" through "sunday", or "any" to indicate an arbitrary week day.
+  - `start_time` (Required) The start time in UTC of the maintenance window policy in 24-hour clock format / HH:MM notation (e.g., 15:00).

 ## Attributes Reference